 The battery durability requirements of this GTR are defined in terms of Minimum Performance Requirements (MPRi), which represent minimum allowable values for SOCE at specific points in the lifetime of the vehicle.

-In order to address regional considerations, a Contracting Party may optionally elect to enforce Minimum Performance Requirements (MPRi) specified in the tables of the optional Annex 4 [for vehicles falling under the vehicle types of HD-OVC-HEVs and HD-PEVs].
+In order to address regional considerations, a Contracting Party may elect to enforce Minimum Performance Requirements (MPRi) specified in the tables of the optional Annex 4 [for vehicles falling under the vehicle types of HD-OVC-HEVs and HD-PEVs].

 The MPRs may differ depending on the category of the vehicle and type of propulsion.